apache/arrow/docs/source/cpp/flight.rst

 ---------

 Use netstat to see the number of open connections.

-For debug - env GRPC_VERBOSITY=info GRPC_TRACE=http will print the initial headers (on both sides) so you can see if grpc established the connection or not.
-It will also print when a message is sent, so you can tell if the connection is open or not. gRPC may not report connection errors until a call is actually made.
+For debugging, certain environment variables enable logging in gRPC.
+For example, ``env GRPC_VERBOSITY=info GRPC_TRACE=http`` will print the initial headers (on both sides) so you can see if gRPC established the connection or not.
+It will also print when a message is sent, so you can tell if the connection is open or not.

+gRPC may not report connection errors until a call is actually made.
 Hence, to detect connection errors when creating a client, some sort of dummy RPC should be made.

-Memory cache management
+Memory management
 -----------------------

 Flight tries to reuse allocations made by gRPC to avoid redundant